What is evidence of use?

 Evidence to provide for Section 41 issues

-What to include in your declaration:
+What to include in your declaration and evidence:

 - When the trade mark was first used and the period of use